Gaiss/House-Prices-Kaggle/README.md

 > My result for the predictions of the house price.
 You can get the same result by running my code on your own.

-I've submitted my predictions on Kaggle and my score is 0.11542, ranking 471th among all the teams.
+I've submitted my predictions to Kaggle and my score is 0.11542, ranking 471th among all the teams.
 See as below!(I used my roommate's Kaggle account to submit)
 ![](https://github.com/Gaiss/House-Prices-Kaggle/blob/master/score%20%26%20rank.png)

 `If you think it helps, don't forget to ★star and I'll appreciate your generosity!`